ncatlab/nlab-content/pages/4929.md

 This way we get a category, $TS$, of transition systems.

-+--{: .query}
-[[Tim Porter|Tim]]: In [[partial function]] there is a description of partial functions as spans.
-I think I have seen a source which uses spans to define a mild generalisation of morphisms for transition systems, but I cannot remember where (and whether it was worth it).

-=--

-The notions of transition system and of morphisms between them is clearly related to (low dimensional) cubical sets / labelled directed graphs,/labelled transition systems, but we will need to consider labelled  cubical sets.
+The notions of transition system and of morphisms between them is clearly related to (low dimensional) cubical sets / labelled directed graphs/labelled transition systems, but we will need to consider labelled  cubical sets.

 ##Labeled transition systems.##